-You also have to think about for your blood python’s enclosure is enrichment.
+You also have to think about your blood python’s enclosure is enrichment.
 Enrichment is a term that refers to decorations and non-essential items in the snake’s enclosure.
 These things improve your snake’s general experience and make them more comfortable.

 The most critical enrichment is two hides.
 Hides are like tiny caves that the snake can hide in.
 Without one, your snake will feel vulnerable.
-During shedding, you can also line it with wet tissue to help your snake shed their skin.
+During shedding, you can also line it with wet tissue to help your snake shed its skin.

 You’ll need an extra-large hide for a blood python.
 You want to get one that they can fit their entire body in.
 You may want to see if you can test one out on a snake of similar size at a pet store before buying.

 Also required is some kind of foliage, real or fake.
 This lines the sides of the tank and simulates the python’s natural environment.
 Almost all snakes hide in the undergrowth or tree branches for protection.